Trentonom0r3/Ezsynth/README.md

 # Ezsynth - Ebsynth Python Library

-Reworked version of [Trentonom0r3/Ezsynth](https://github.com/Trentonom0r3/Ezsynth), with masking support and some visual bug fixes.
+Reworked version, courtesy of [FuouM](https://github.com/FuouM), with masking support and some visual bug fixes.
 Aims to be easy to use and maintain.

 **Examples:**
 * To get started, see `test_redux.py` for an example of generating a full video.